 In addition, the occupancy of a hotel room might be on average 2 to 4 days, whereas the occupancy of a care home is typically 3+ years, with this increasing with good care.

-It is pretty easy therefore to draw conclusions, both are high yielding, and both offer a lucrative package for an investor, but, from an occupancy standpoint – the care home investment is the clear winner in our opinion.
+It is pretty easy therefore to draw conclusions.
+Both are high yielding, and both offer a lucrative package for an investor, but, from an occupancy standpoint – the care home investment is the winner in our opinion.

 FJP Investment is a leading provider of UK and Overseas property investments.

-We have a solid track record of delivering high quality investments to our global audience of investors, to find out more about our care home investments, click here.
+We have a track record of delivering high quality investments to our global audience of investors.